Stress Eating

 Conscious Eating isn’t a diet.
 It’s being present and intentional about what you eat, how your body feels and what your mind needs for satisfaction.

-As you make choices for long term shifts in the way you relate to yourself and your body, you’ll also learn how to be more patient and compassionate too.
+As you make choices for long-term shifts in how you relate to yourself and your body, you’ll also learn to be more patient and compassionate.

-It’s a big and we’ll take it one step at a time.
+It’s big and we’ll take it one step at a time.

-Mindset is the way you think about things, or your ‘frame of mind’ and the way in which your thoughts shape your actions.
+Mindset is how you think about things, or your ‘frame of mind’ and how your thoughts shape your actions.
 It’s more than simply differentiating between a pessimistic (glass half empty) or optimistic (glass half full) point of view.

-Conscious Eating is a mindset change toward mindful growth in how you think, feel and relate to yourself.
+Conscious Eating is a mindset change toward mindful growth in thinking, feeling, and relating to yourself.

 This isn’t a ‘think differently and your behavior will change’ approach to stress eating.

-It is working with yourself toward a goal or value or belief—whatever word fits best for you—and knowing that you can create what you need to achieve your goal and live in harmony with your values.
+It is working with yourself toward a goal, value, or belief—whatever word fits best for you—and knowing that you can create what you need to achieve your goal and live in harmony with your values.

-A mindset shift is takes into account your full experience as a person in making change, mind, body and heart so you can overcome stress eating for good!
+A mindset shift considers your entire experience as a person making change, mind, body and heart so you can overcome stress eating for good!

 Becoming a Conscious Eater is learning to reshape how you care for yourself.

-Conscious Eating is forward thinking and growth enhancing.
+Conscious Eating is forward-thinking and growth-enhancing.
 You are learning to do things differently.
-Learning how to stop, listen, identify and live with compassion and kindness for you!
+Learn how to stop, listen, identify, and live with compassion and kindness!

-The most time-consuming part of change is when you’re preparing to make a change, but you’re not quite ready yet.
+The most time-consuming part of change is when you’re preparing to make a change but are not quite ready yet.

-Small changes over time, bit by bit, adjusting to the newness, and continuing to move forward is effective.
-Being mindful of what’s working and what’s not and then making adjustments.
+Small changes, bit by bit, adjusting to the newness, and continuing to move forward are effective.
+You are being mindful of what’s working and what’s not and then making adjustments.
 Use the experience, both good and challenging, to help you know which way to go.

-When you’re able to use your time to learn about what you want it is worth the investment of your time and energy.
+When you can use your time to learn about what you want, it is worth investing your time and energy.

-The good news is that when you stop, identify your needs, and listen to yourself, with kindness and compassion, you are much further along in the process to overcome stress eating for good.
+The good news is that when you stop, identify your needs, and listen to yourself with kindness and compassion, you are much further along in overcoming stress, eating for good.

 4 Conscious Eating skills to overcome stress eating.

-An easy way to remember this process is SILK; Stop, Identify, Listen, and do all of this with Kindness in your heart.
+SILK is an easy way to remember this process: Stop, Identify, Listen, and do all this with kindness in your heart.
 Here’s the framework for it to happen –

 SILK – Stop

 Being consumed with food, telling yourself that you will be ‘good’ or ‘healthy’ or you’ll eat clean, only takes you further away from your goal.
-It puts so much responsibility in manipulating food that it’s difficult to focus on your goals and values.
+It puts so much responsibility into manipulating food that it’s challenging to focus on your goals and values.

-This surface level attention keeps the focus on food rather than your relationship with it.
-It’s manipulating the food in an attempt to have a better relationship with yourself.
+This surface-level attention keeps the focus on food rather than your relationship with it.
+It’s manipulating the food to have a better relationship with yourself.

 This feeds the problem.

-The way out is risk to shift your focus to your relationship with you and away from the food.
+The way out is to risk shifting your focus to your relationship with yourself and away from the food.

 The opportunity you open yourself to is growth.
 This is where a shift in mindset takes hold for your well-being – when you give yourself time and space to make conscious choices.